ATM - Our Story

 Manufactured in Peru using the finest fabrics from the purest Peruvian cotton to the softest cashmere and most luxurious silk, the collection embodies a modern ease that is reflective of the ATM lifestyle.
 “I spent months and months with the factory perfecting the weight and the fit and the drape of each of these fabrications in all of the core ATM styles,” Melillo says.
 “Now I go there four times a year to review production and meet with everyone.”

-The body flattering, ultra-cool collection launched exclusively with Barneys and now reaches over 200 specialty and high end department stores such as Bergdorf Goodman, Neiman Marcus, Saks Fifth Avenue and Nordstrom as well as Just One Eye, The Line, Kirna Zabete and Moda Operandi.
+The body flattering, ultra-cool collection launched exclusively with Barneys and now reaches over 200 specialty and high end department stores such as Neiman Marcus, Saks Fifth Avenue and Nordstrom as well as Net-A-Porter, Matches Fashion, Harrods, and Elyse Walker.
 Staying true to the DNA of the brand he created, Melillo focuses on crafting the perfect relaxed elegant wardrobe while connecting to his customers on a personal level and responding to their needs each season.
 “These are pieces that you buy because you instantly love them,” says Melillo.
 “They aren’t overdesigned or complicated.”

 Known industry-wide for his fresh, innovative approach to design, Tony’s aesthetic is reflected in each garment’s detail.
 Melillo’s initials, tattooed on his right arm since his youth, are printed under the right arm of every ATM tee in the exact same location as his tattoo.
 “It’s important to have those little extras that make it feel personal,” says Melillo.
 “I want people to see it as a full lifestyle brand through the labeling, the presentation and experience.”